sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 > [!IMPORTANT]
 > This step is crucial.
 Please ensure languageserver installation was successfully done, and no errors has occurred (See below troubleshooting to resolve any errors).
 Now, we are ready for next steps! (*Unlike RStudio, ST3 needs manual setup.
 It involves installing (user-contributed) packages and configuring them to let ST3 recognise R language and prints output*).

-# Part 1: Managing project
+# Part 1: Managing projects

 Have you been given training on project management?
 Why or why not?
 Often times, we embark on an amazing project but we may have to revisit in six months' time or collaborate with others.
 Let's contemplate on a few things.